zak-45/WLEDVideoSync/README.md

 ---

-### Mobile Camera Streaming
+### Mobile Camera / Media Streaming
 ![Mobile Icon](docs/img/mobile_icon.png)

- Turn your smartphone into a wireless webcam for WLEDVideoSync without any third-party apps.
+ Turn your smartphone into a wireless webcam / media for WLEDVideoSync without any third-party apps.
 This feature starts a secure, local web server that your phone can connect to.

  > **Note:** Your phone must need to be connected on the same network